SnehaJoshi25/Profile-Page/README.md

 Since the page is static, functional testing is unnecessary.
 However, ensure that you test your layout with various window sizes and aspect ratios to ensure compatibility and a visually appealing display under all conditions.

-## Grading

-This machine problem is worth 24 points.
-Your grade will be based on the following criteria:

-- 8 points: The page layout complies with the specified requirements, and all information is displayed legibly.

-- 8 points: Your code structure effectively separates layout from data, involving the use of data model classes and avoiding hardcoding user data within widget implementations.

-- 8 points: Your code is well-structured, easy to read, and employs the required widgets and widget structures effectively.

-If your code does not compile, you will receive a zero for the assignment.
-If your code compiles but does not meet the requirements, you will receive partial credit based on the extent to which it does.

-## Submission

-To submit your machine problem, commit and push your code to your private GitHub repository shared with us.
-You can make as many commits and pushes as needed; we will assess the most recent version of your code pushed before the deadline.

-If you plan to use late submission days, remember to notify the TAs via email both before the deadline and after your final submission.

 ## Hints / Tips